 The general trick to sun tea is a large jar.
 To keep with nostalgia, I found a large pickle jar – wait just a minute – washed it thoroughly and air dried it in order to get rid of any vinegar smell.
 These were a hot commodity when we were younger, and it wasn’t unusual to find several of them lined up in the kitchen of my Granny Blackburn just waiting to be used for a beautifully sweet tea for tea time.
 Those moments were so precious.
-It was TORTURE to wait for the sun to warm the water and teabags up, until the color deepened to golden brown signalling that it was ready for us to enjoy.
+It was TORTURE to wait for the sun to warm the water and teabags up until the color deepened to golden brown signaling that it was ready for us to enjoy.
 We would get mason jars, and I’ll never forget that she had to always have a plastic tumbler that she would wrap in the softest paper towels known to mankind.
 It’s one of the things that I still do to this day when I want to remember her.
 When I asked her about it, she informed me that it kept the condensation from leaking onto whatever surface the cup was sitting on.
 I just thought that it made my Granny Blackburn one of the coolest women on Earth.

 The key to making sun tea is definitely patience.
 You can use as many tea bags as you would like – it all depends on the strength that you like.
 You also need direct sunlight at LEAST six hours.
 Yes.
-A six hour tea.
-I completely understand that Lipton makes an Iced Tea brew, and that I could have also made the tea by boiling water and brewing that way.
+A six-hour tea.
+I completely understand that Lipton makes an Iced Tea brew and that I could have also made the tea by boiling water and brewing that way.
 That’s no fun, AND it doesn’t provide great memories.

 For my pairing, I decided to make buttermilk biscuits from scratch and smother them in homemade apple butter.
-Thinking about it now makes my mouth water and my heart yearn for just one more afternoon at the table for tea time with my Granny Blackburn.
+Thinking about it now makes my mouth water and my heart yearns for just one more afternoon at the table for tea time with my Granny Blackburn.
 I learned to enjoy the art of just sitting through her.
-Being able to sit down and enjoy the gentle breeze from her back yard.
+Being able to sit down and enjoy the gentle breeze from her backyard.
 Or sitting and snapping green beans from her garden.
 It all just seemed to make this pairing of a southern staple that much more perfect.
 The underlying flavors of the apple from the apple butter and the pineapple from the pineapple jam that I used, rounded out the flavor of the tea perfectly!